FreidaBR/FreidaBR/README.md

 Azure Content Filters
 ```

-The experience helped me move from simply learning AI concepts to thinking about **how AI systems are actually designed and deployed**.
+The experience gave me exposure to both the **technical side of AI systems** and the challenges involved in making AI applications more reliable and responsible.

 ---

-## `04 / TECHNOLOGIES`
+# Tech Stack

 <div align="center">